Prep Enrolment

 Apply Now!

-Thankyou for considering Kurrun Primary School for the beginning of your child’s educational journey.
+Thank you for considering Kurrun Primary School for the beginning of your child’s educational journey.
 We know how important this foundation year is to families and students.
-Here you’ll find everything you need to know about enrolling your child and the induction process for Prep students.
+Here you’ll find everything you need to know about enrolling your child and the induction process for Prep students, including the Department of Education’s newly released Prep Enrolment Information Pack for Parents and Carers.

 Prospective Parent/Carer Handbook